This article will help you improve your home on a budget; from planning the home improvement to executing it.

 Redo The Floor

-Having new flooring laid is the ultimate way to complete a mini-makeover in your bathroom, and it can be a great way to add to the value of your home if you’re thinking of re-selling.
+Having new dry wood flooring laid is the ultimate way to complete a mini-makeover in your bathroom, and it can be a great way to add to the value of your home if you’re thinking of re-selling.

 Porcelain tile has a higher resale value than most flooring options, depending on the style and design of them, and it is “denser and more durable than ceramic” as a “premium flooring [option] that holds its good looks for decades”, but there are plenty of tiles to choose from.